 So, it’s important to remember that the question isn’t “which one should I use”, but “how should I combine my SEO and SMM efforts to produce the greatest results for me?”

 Getting Started with SEO

 If you’re just starting out, we always recommend you focus on basic SEO.
 Check out our Simple SEO Tips blog to make sure your site is at least visible to Google, because if Google can’t see your site, no one can see your site.
+For more info on SEO basics, be sure to check out our Complete Guide to Inbound Marketing.
 Again, SEO is the bones of your operation, and you need to have quality SEO to have a foundation where you can drive your social media marketing finds.
 Make sure your website is functional and up-to-date.
 It should be responsive and user friendly, so people who make it to your site don’t just bounce right off.

 Then focus on creating content that will help you rank for a number of keywords important to you company.
 Again, you have to rank for people to see your site.
 Social media marketing is an awesome way to raise awareness about your company, but it’s important to remember that it doesn’t contribute to positive rankings in any way, and it doesn’t typically get more eyes on your site.
 SEO typically draws fewer people in, but it’s more effective at converting the people who do make it to your site to customers.
 So developing SEO content means developing content that solves pain points, and targets keywords.
 With a base of quality content like this, you can begin to start SMM.